 But what if we could skip it?
 What if we could download only the latest block and be sure that it’s valid?
 One way would be committing to the UTXO set in the block header (hard-fork) or in the coinbase transaction (soft-fork).
 A light client, willing to IBD would download the chain of headers, and look for interesting forks.
 If it finds one, it would validate the fork and find which chain is valid - if both are valid, just pick the one with more PoW.
 If the fork is invalid, it would rewind the UTXO set to the fork point and continue from there.
 This would be a very fast process, as you would only need to download the headers, and a few blocks to validate forks.
 This would make IBD much more tractable for low power devices.

 Of course you have the problem of committing to the UTXO set, which is not a very intrusive change, but won’t work for blocks in the past.
 If we can build on the assumption of “you’re not Sybil”, we can then download the Utreexo accumulator from a full node, and look for divergences.
-If they all agree (again, you’re not Sybil), this must be the state for that block.
+If they all agree (again, you have at least one honest peer), this must be the state for that block.

 A light client may not have the Utreexo accumulator for the fork point, in this case you need to ask a full node for it.
 But how do you know if the full node is honest?
 Well, you can ask multiple full nodes, and if they all agree, you can be pretty sure about this state.
-If they don’t agree, you ask for an older block, until you find one that they agree on, then you can rewind the UTXO set and check from there.
-You’re guaranteed to have at least one honest peer (remember, you’re not Sybil).
-An open problem here is how to prevent an attacker from actively lying, forcing light nodes to go further and further back into the chain, just to DoS them.
+If they don’t agree, you ask for an older block, until you find one that they agree on, then you can pin the UTXO set and check from there.
+You’re guaranteed to have at least one honest peer by assumption.
+This can be made efficiently by entering a binary-search-like protocol: if peers disagree at height

 Study case: Floresta